 While the tiny house movement is rapidly growing in the US and the Netherlands in particular, many people still don't know much about tiny houses, or the social movement they have inspired.
 So what is a tiny house?
 Real estate code defines a tiny house as a dwelling that is 400 square feet or less in floor area excluding lofts.
-On a more general level, a tiny house is a small, portable dwelling designed with the aim of minimalism.
-Due to this goal, tiny houses generally display clever ways of utilizing space.
+On a more general level, a it is a small, portable dwelling with a minimalistic design.
+Because of this, these homes generally display clever ways of utilizing space.
 Ideally, they are self-sufficient, or at least mostly so, and they function as full-time dwellings.
-While some tiny houses are mobile, not all are, and it is not a requirement.
+While some of these homes are mobile, not all are, and it is not a requirement.

-Traditionally, Tiny Houses are approximately 8' x 16' in size, with the purpose of promoting simple living for the sake of freedom from debt.
+Traditionally, they measure approximately 8' x 16' in size, with the purpose of promoting simple living for the sake of freedom from debt.
 Smaller home, bigger life.
-The typical Tiny House contains a living area, a sleeping loft, a kitchen, and a bathroom.
+The typical tiny house contains a living area, a sleeping loft, a kitchen, and a bathroom.
 Many are built to be off-the-grid and self-contained, generating their own water and electricity.
-While many people build their own Tiny House, there are pre-fabricated options for sale.
+While many people build their own, there are pre-fabricated options for sale.

 What Is the Tiny House Movement?

-The Tiny House movement originated in the United States in response to the housing market collapse and natural disasters such as hurricane Katrina that left many young people in a position where buying a home was difficult.
-The need for affordable housing grew rapidly, and some people began building tiny houses as a means to meet this need.
-Jay Shafer and Dee Williams are among those that pioneered the Tiny House movement.
+The tiny house movement originated in the United States in response to the housing market collapse and natural disasters such as hurricane Katrina that left many young people in a position where buying a home was difficult.
+The need for affordable housing grew rapidly, and some people began building smaller dwellings as a means to meet this need.
+Jay Shafer and Dee Williams are among those that pioneered the tiny house movement.
 Many of these pioneers began building their homes on trailers, which allowed them to bypass limiting regulations on minimum measurements for dwellings.
-This is why so many Tiny Houses are portable.
+This is why so many of them are portable.

 The movement grew more rapidly than anyone could have foreseen.
 There are books, TV shows, and movies on the topic, and about 40,000 people visited the first Tiny House Jamboree in 2015.
-The rest of the world soon took notice and began to follow in the footsteps of the American movement, and Tiny House builders and enthusiasts are popping up in Europe and across the globe.
+The rest of the world soon took notice and began to follow in the footsteps of the American-borne movement, and tiny house builders and enthusiasts are popping up in Europe and across the globe.

 Types of Tiny Houses

-There is no universal size, shape, or layout to Tiny Houses.
+There is no universal size, shape, or layout.
 They come in the form of everything from log cabins to repurposed shipping containers to smaller versions of traditional houses.

 - Shipping Container Homes.
-Metal shipping containers are a common salvaged material used to construct Tiny Houses.
-Reusing these containers isn't generally cost effective, so they often ended up scrapped.
-Therefore, Tiny House manufacturers such as G-Pod have taken to using them as shells for dwellings.
+Metal shipping containers are a commonly salvaged material used to construct small, unique houses.
+Reusing these containers isn't generally cost effective, so they often end up scrapped.
+Therefore, tiny house manufacturers such as G-Pod have taken to using them as shells for dwellings.

 Benefits of Tiny House Living

 - Money.
-Tiny Houses alleviate the debt problem that is plaguing our younger generations.
+Moving into a smaller house alleviate the debt problem that is plaguing our younger generations.
 On average, regular home owners spend 25 to 50 percent of their income on housing costs.
 Tiny House owners are able to take a large chunk of that income and use it for other expenses or luxuries such as traveling, taking more time off of work, or whatever else it is that is important to you in life.

 Disadvantages of Tiny House Living

 - Zoning.
 Codes and laws change from state to state, and sometimes from county to county within a single state.
-This means finding a place to set up your Tiny House legally can be a research-intensive endeavor.
-Many places consider Tiny Houses RVs, and therefore will not let you reside on a property in a "vehicle" for over 30 consecutive days.
+This means finding a place to set up your compact abode legally can be a research-intensive endeavor.
+Many places consider these small homes as RVs and therefore will not let you reside on a property in a "vehicle" for over 30 consecutive days.

 - Financing and Insurance.
-Finding financing and insurance for this type of structure can be a challenge, as the value of a Tiny House isn't easily determinable, and that many don't quite consider it a vehicle and don't quite consider it a house.
+Finding financing and insurance for this type of structure can be a challenge, as the value of the house isn't easily determinable, and that many don't quite consider it a vehicle and don't quite consider it a house.

 - Builders.
-Finding a Tiny House builder you can trust can be a challenge.
+Finding a suitable builder you can trust can be a challenge.
 In such a new industry, there aren't many builders with extensive enough experience, and many of the people who will offer to work for you will never have built a Tiny House before.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.